Jon Berti Player Props: Marlins vs. Braves

-Jon Berti -- with a slugging percentage of .483 in his past 10 games, including four extra-base hits -- will be in action for the Miami Marlins versus the Atlanta Braves, with Bryce Elder on the hill, on May 2 at 6:40 PM ET.
+Jon Berti -- with a slugging percentage of .500 in his past 10 games, including three extra-base hits -- will be in action for the Miami Marlins versus the Atlanta Braves, with Kyle Wright on the hill, on May 3 at 6:40 PM ET.

-He had two hits (going 2-for-3) in his most recent game against the Cubs.
+He had a one-hit showing in his last game (1-for-2) against the Braves.

 Jon Berti Game Info & Props vs. the Braves